Introduction to UWP app design

 UWP apps have four tile sizes (small, medium, wide, and large) that can be customized with the app's icon and identity.
 For guidance on designing tiles for your UWP app, see Guidelines for tile and icon assets.

 UWP apps rely on smart interactions.
 You can design around a click interaction without having to know or define whether the click comes from a mouse, a stylus, or a tap of a finger.
-However, you can also design your apps for specific input modes and devices.
+However, you can also design your apps for specific input modes.

 Tools and design toolkits